YuezhenQin/yuezhenqin.github.io/README.md

 language: en
 ---
 ## 4.5
+The purpose of a business is to create a customer.

+Time is the scarcest resource and unless it is managed, nothing else can be managed.

 People who do not take risks generally make about two big mistakes a year.
 People who do take risks generally make about two big mistakes a year.

 There is nothing as useless as doing efficiently that which should not be done at all.